ccweerasinghe1994/Node.-js---Springer-Sebastian/Docs/1 Basic Principles/readme.md

 interfaces continued to be supported.

 ### 1.1.5 io.js: The Fork of Node.js

+In January 2014, there was another change in the project management of Node.js.
+Schlueter, who left Node.js maintenance in favor of his own company (called npmjs), the host of the npm repository, was succeeded by TJ Fontaine.
+Under his direction, version 0.12 was released in February 2014.
+A common criticism of Node.js at the time was that the framework had still not reached the supposedly stable version 1.0, which prevented numerous companies from using Node.js for critical applications.

+Many developers were unhappy with Joyent, which had provided maintainers for Node.js since Dahl, and so the community fractured in December 2014.
+The result was io.js, a fork of Node.js that was developed separately from the original platform.
+As a result, the independent Node.js Foundation was founded in February 2015, which was responsible for the further development of io.js.
+At the same time, version 0.12 of the Node.js project was released.

 ### 1.1.6 Node.js Reunited
 ### 1.1.7 Deno: A New Star in the JavaScript Sky
 ### 1.1.8 OpenJS Foundation